EV Company News For The Month Of March 2020

 - Tesla temporarily suspends production at Freemont and New York.
 Superchargers, Nevada and service centres to remain open.
 Tesla Model Y deliveries begin in the US.
 Tesla donates ventilators to New York.

 - BYD to deliver first 20 electric trucks to Ecuador.
-BYD plug-in EV car sales dropped down by 80% in February 2020, due to coronavirus.
+BYD plug-in EV car sales dropped down by 80% in February 2020, due to the coronavirus.
 BYD to supply EV parts to rivals.

 - BMW i4 luxury fully electric sedan due 2021 with a range of 372 miles (600 kms).
 BMW 7 Series: the top, most powerful trim in next-gen flagship sedan will be all-electric.